A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Experiment

+While purely kinematics-based conversion achieves low static positional errors, the resulting motions frequently exhibit physically unrealistic artifacts, such as foot sliding, self-penetration, and floating.
+Our physics-informed finetuning phase effectively mitigates these discrepancies by embedding a hardware-safe motion prior into the decoder, yielding smooth and dynamically feasible trajectories.

-Although kinematic retargeting exhibit low error in static position fitting, their motion contains numerous physically unreasonable phenomena.
-Our dynamics-aware fine-tuning effectively mitigates these physical errors, producing smooth motion trajectories.
-To validate this, we introduced the acceleration and jerk metric to compare trajectories before and after fine-tuning.
-Acceleration measures the change rate of angular velocity, while jerk calculates the change rate of acceleration.
-Jerk reflects the force change rate in motion, representing smoothness of movement and coordination.
+To quantitatively validate this, we introduce joint acceleration and jerk as evaluation metrics to compare the transformed trajectories before and after finetuning.
+Acceleration measures the rate of change of angular velocity, while jerk measures the rate of change of acceleration, directly reflecting the smoothness and physical coordination of the generated movement.

-We conduct a comparison experiment between pre-train motion and fine-tuning motion in Table.\ref{table:2}.
-We randomly samples 2,400 corresponding motion clips from the pre-train and fine-tuning retargeting motion to calculate the average acceleration and jerk per joint.
-Results indicate that when inputting the same human reference trajectory, fine-tuned retargeting motions typically perform a lower acceleration and jerk values per joints, enabling more skilled and human-like movements.

-By fine-tuning our network using dynamics constrained motion data, the decoder learns practical robot trajectories based on the features of the topology.
-When performing the same action, the fine-tuned trajectory enables execution with lower acceleration compared to the pre-trained motion, resulting in smoother and more coordinated movement.
-This approach ensures the stability of the robot while preserving the characteristics of the source data.
-Through experimental comparison, unrealistic movements such as model penetration, slipping, and floating that existed in the pre-trained network have been significantly mitigated.